bioshazard/backrest-auto-labels/docs/design-init.md

 4. **Atomic write**:

    * Write `config.json.new` → `fsync` → `rename` to `config.json`.
+   * Preserve the existing UID/GID and emit `config.json` with `0644` so the Backrest container and operators can read it without extra chmods.
 5. **Apply**:

    * If changed and `--apply`, `docker restart <backrest-container-name>`.